-As the chain brake is still activated the engine must return to idling speed as soon as possible by disengaging the throttle latch in order to avoid unnecessery wear on the clutch assembly.
+As the chain brake is still engaged the speed of the engine must be set to idling as soon as possible, this is achieved by quickly pressing the throttle trigger once.
+This prevents unnecessary wear to the clutch, clutch drum and brake band.

 Note!
-Reset the chain brake by pulling the front hand guard back (marked "PULL BACK TO RESET") towards the front handle.
-The chain saw is now ready for use.
+Pull the front hand guard towards the front handle.
+The chain brake is now disengaged.
+Your saw is ready for use.